dosumis/brainscowl/motivation.md

 Scripting to and from OWL typically requires working with short_form IDs.
 [Brain](https://github.com/loopasam/Brain/wiki) provides a simple, scripty way to work with OWL that hides the complexity of object types and design patterns in the OWL-API.
 But the code-base has become stale and has a number of drawbacks:

 * It can be a pain to work with it with full IRIs for both the whole ontology and owl entities: it is all too easy for default values  to get in the way.
-* Its methods for pulling information from OWL (e.g. finding axioms or annotations on a class) are rather limited.
+* Its methods for pulling information from OWL (e.g. returning axioms or annotations on a class) are rather limited.

+In the spirit or Brain, interaction via text strings is preferred wherever possible.
+This includes axioms, e.g a request for

+But:  it can be useful to have easy access to the

 ## Why Scala?

 [Scowl](https://github.com/phenoscape/scowl) provides another straighforward scripty way to write OWL.
 A mash-up with Brain-type functionality would => plenty of fleflexibility.
 Other tools also being written in Scala (e.g. DOSDP parser).

 Scala is a bit heavyweight though.
 It's a bit too complex (& Java-like) for occasional coders.
+The aim should be to simplify with wrapper functions and via consistent choice of data types for passing around collections maps etc.

 ### Sketch of scowlBrain